 I will post relevant course documents to E-Learn regularly.
-Check E-Learn frequently - I would define "frequently" (in this context) as "at least once a day" - for you will be responsible for any information/documents/"News Items"/e-mails/etcetera that I post there.
-If I need to communicate with you, then I will do so via posting a "News Item" on E-Learn and/or via the E-Learn e-mail function.
-I will plan to check my eLearn e-mail regularly during the work week (M-R), and I will endeavor to respond to your e-mails within 24-48 hours during the work week (M-R).
+Please check E-Learn frequently; I would define "frequently" (in this context) as "at least once a day," for you will be responsible for any information, documents, "News Items," e-mails, et cetera that I post there.
+If I need to communicate with you, then I will do so via posting a "News Item" on E- Learn and/or via the E-Learn e-mail function.
+I will plan to check my eLearn e-mail regularly during the college week, and I shall endeavor to respond to your correspondence within 24 to 48 hours during the college week.